 Trial Lawyers for Wisconsin and the Nation

-Our attorneys have built their reputation by representing individuals and small companies against corporations, government agencies, and insurance companies.
-We have a good deal of experience in representing the victims of employment, housing and public accommodations discrimination, police misconduct, and First Amendment violations, as well as accident victims and whistleblowers.
+Our attorneys have built their reputations by representing individuals and small businesses against corporations, government agencies, and insurance companies.
+We have a good deal of experience in representing the victims of police misconduct, First Amendment violations, and discrimination in employment, housing and public accommodations as well as accident victims and whistleblowers.

-At our web site, you will be able to learn about attorneys Jeff Scott Olson, Attorney Andrea J. Farrell, and Trial Consultant Sarah Furey Crandall.
-You will be able to visit some of the state and national organizations that help support our work.
-And you will be able to laugh a little while learning something of our jaded perspective on the law and our court system in First Consultation Free.
+At our web site, you will be able to learn about attorneys Jeff Scott Olson, Andrea J. Farrell, Emma Ferguson and Trial Consultant Sarah Furey Crandall.
+And you will be able to laugh a little while learning something of our jaded perspective on the law and our court system in Scoffing at the Law.

 The law becomes more complex every day, and the procedural rules of our court system are both intricate and unforgiving.
 Government agencies, corporations and insurance companies always seem to have unlimited resources to pour into the legal defense of claims advanced by individuals.
 Not every lawyer or law firm has the experience, skill and reputation to equalize the odds in a struggle against one of these powerful opponents.
 The choice of attorneys can make the difference between confusion and confidence, between anxiety and peace of mind, and ultimately between defeat and victory.